NEWS

 He said in the interview, "I'd say we understand each other.
 Not that we talk to each other.
 I kissed her once.
 I'm the only person she'll let do it.
 If you look closely, from the front, they look like they have a human face.
 When you look really close, you'll think it looks like someone you know."
 During one such dive, he found out that Yoriko's mouth had been badly injured but still she came to meet him.

-So, realizing that she might be unable to catch her own food, Arakawa spent the next 10 days hand-feeding Yoriko, meat from crabs that he hammered open for her near the temple gate.
+Realizing she might struggle to catch her own food, Arakawa spent the next 10 days hand-feeding Yoriko crab meat he hammered open near the temple gate.
 "I think anyone can get an animal's attention by feeding them.
 But to touch or interact with them is harder to accomplish," he said.

 Animals do love to create a strong bond with humans.
 In another heart-warming story, during the pandemic, a group of dolphins expressed their desire for human interaction in Queensland, Australia.
-The dolphins reportedly began showing up at the café with gifts in their mouths.
-These gifts included sea shells, coral, wood, and even a starfish, and the Barnacles Cafe and Dolphin Feeding team was quick to take notice.
+The dolphins reportedly began showing up at the café a gifts in their mouths.
+These gifts included sea shells, coral, wood, and even a starfish.
+The Barnacles Cafe and Dolphin Feeding team was quick to take notice.

 The Barnacles Cafe team wrote on Facebook, "The pod has been bringing us regular gifts, showing us how much they're missing the public interaction and attention."
 The team also shared the gifts they had received from the sea creatures, which appeared to be mostly from a then-29-year-old alpha male dolphin called Mystique.
 Australian outlet ABC reports that Mystique had previously shown up with tokens of appreciation to the feeders and visitors, but this behavior increased during the pandemic.